 The PlayStation 5 is here at long last, even if it is almost impossible to get your hands on one.
 If you’re lucky enough to have one or plan to get one at some point, investing in a good gaming headset is a great way to enhance the gaming experience.
 If you’re wondering what some of the best PlayStation 5 headsets are that you can pick up right now, then this list is for you.

-Editor’s note: this best list was updated on March 30, 2021, to include our review of the Sony PULSE 3D Wireless headset
+Editor’s note: this best list was updated on April 29, 2021 to include the SteelSeries Arctis 7P.

 Become an expert: Sony PlayStation 5: What is 3D Audio?